-There are two significant factors that contribute to the deep personal connections our students share: they take three to four classes together each year, and they share a love of science and wonderful sense of curiosity.
-The strong sense of community makes students feel more confident participating in class.
+There are many factors that contribute to the deep personal connections our students share: they take three to four classes together each year, they share a love of science and wonderful sense of curiosity, and we nurture their relationships through monthly lunchtime bonding events.
+Our strong sense of community makes students feel more confident participating in class.
 Discussions naturally go deeper and collaboration is more productive.

 Cross-curricular connections and projects:

 Students complete three significant projects, which they work on in their biotech, English, and social studies classes and present to the community at Open House.
 BTI staff are also always looking for ways to collaborate on cross-disciplinary assignments.

 Students explore biotechnology's connection to the humanities and influence in the world in their English and social studies classes.

 Students tour both start-ups and pioneering companies in the biotechnology industry.
 New cohorts go to the Exploratorium for a bonding day.

 Networking with professionals in the biotechnology industry and other scientific fields:

 Mentor program:Junior students are each matched up with a mentor who has a career they are interested in exploring.
 They connect with their mentor each week by phone, text, or email and also have opportunities to get together on and off campus.
 Shadowing a mentor at work one day is a highlight of the mentor program.
 Read an article about how a BTI student's mentor helped her get an internship at NASA:Student receives 'out of this world' experience through Biotechnology Institute connections.